 How to Encourage Seniors to Get Started with Strength Training

-Seniors who aren’t engaged in regular strength training are missing out on one of the most effective things they can do to stay active and independent throughout their golden years.
+Seniors who aren’t engaged in regular strength training are missing out on one of the most effective things they can do to stay active and independent.
 Strength training can keep sarcopenia (age-related muscle loss) at bay, keep bones and joints strong and supple, prevent falls, combat depression and anxiety, and prevent cognitive decline.

 While most care professionals understand the importance of strength training, it can be difficult to encourage seniors to add regular workouts into their week.
 For seniors who have never trained, or not trained since they were much younger, the very idea of strength training can be intimidating.

-Dave: For seniors who are new to strength training, I really focus with them on just getting started.
-The concept of strength training can feel intimidating and too big to take on late in life.
-Many seniors have told me that they thought strength training was only for the young.
+For seniors who are new to strength training, it’s important to focus on just getting started.
+Many seniors may think strength training is only for the young.
 But, nothing can be further from the truth!
 If anything, strength training becomes more and more important as we age.

-I recommend that seniors begin with just two 30-minute workouts per week.
+To get started, keep it simple and recommend beginning with just two 30-minute workouts per week.
 Most people can commit to one hour a week no matter what.

-I also try to connect the benefits of strength training to things that matter to them in their life.
-For example, for a senior who loves to play golf, I’d focus on the fact that strength training improves balance, coordination, and mobility – three factors that have a direct impact on whether or not they can still get out on the course as they age.
+Connecting the benefits of strength training to things that matter to them in their life is a way to help them continue coming each week.
+For example, for a senior who loves to play golf, focus on the fact that strength training improves balance, coordination, and mobility – three factors that have a direct impact on their ability to play golf.

-For a senior that is suffering from arthritis, diabetes, osteoporosis, heart disease, back pain, or other illness, I would help them understand how strength training can lessen their symptoms and, in many cases, reduce the severity of the illness itself.
+For a senior that is suffering from arthritis, diabetes, osteoporosis, heart disease, back pain, or other illnesses, focus on helping them understand how strength training can lessen their symptoms and, in many cases, reduce the severity of the illness itself.

-When seniors understand the impact that muscle strength has on their day-to-day life, it can help them overcome feelings of intimidation and resistance and just get started.
+When seniors understand the impact that muscle strength has on their day-to-day life, it can help them overcome feelings of intimidation and resistance to just get started.
 Once they get going with a regular strength training routine, it doesn’t take long for them to feel the benefits.
-Most of the time it’s not maintaining the workouts that’s the most difficult part.
-The most difficult part is getting started.

-Lower body strength can also help prevent falls.
-Falls are a tremendous threat to remaining active and independent.
+A good starting point is lower body exercises.
+Lower body strength is necessary for almost all independent movement.
+Lower body strength can also help prevent falls which are a tremendous threat to remaining active and independent.
 Strength training is just one component in a comprehensive fall prevention program, but it’s one of the most important.

 One of the best non-equipment exercises for building lower body strength is the squat.

-The best non-equipment exercise to build upper body strength is the incline Push-up.
+One of the best non-equipment exercise to build upper body strength is the incline push-up.